Rules

 Available rules

-After installation there is a predefined set of Conditions or Actions.
+After installation, there is a predefined set of conditions and actions.

 Conditions

-For Rule to function correctly Condition must be defined
+For a rule to function correctly, a condition must be defined.

 | Type | Description | Parameters |